HakaiInstitute/hakai-ctd-processing-manual/docs/2-data-submission.md

 #### Cast Detection

-The ["cast detection tool"](https://github.com/HakaiInstitute/hakai-api/blob/main/src/routes/ctd/utils/rbr/detectCasts.js) is a javascript algorithm that is used to detect and split RBR CTD timeseries data into separate profiles.
+The ["cast detection tool"](https://github.com/HakaiInstitute/hakai-api/blob/main/src/routes/ctd/utils/rbr/detectCasts.js) is a JavaScript algorithm that is used to detect and split RBR CTD timeseries data into separate profiles.
 The tool can be used in two modes:

 1. Standard: The instrument is considered in the water if the conductivity exceeds the `0.95 mS/cm` threshold
 2. Contain Static Casts: Essentially relies on time gaps to split the timeseries in multiple drops.